apache/spark/docs/apache-airflow/logging-monitoring/check-health.rst

 Checking Airflow Health Status
 ==============================

-Airflow has s two methods to check the health of components - HTTP checks and CLI checks.
+Airflow has two methods to check the health of components - HTTP checks and CLI checks.
 Their choice depends on the role of the component as well as what tools it uses to monitor the deployment.

+For example, when running on Kubernetes, use `a Liveness probes <https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/>`__ (``livenessProbe`` property) with :ref:`CLI checks <check-health/cli-checks-for-scheduler>` on the scheduler deployment to restart it when it fail.
+For the webserver, you can configure the readiness probe (``readinessProbe`` property) using :ref:`check-health/http-endpoint`.

+For an example for a Docker Compose environment, see the ``docker-compose.yaml`` file available in the :doc:`/start/docker`.

+.. _check-health/http-endpoint:

 Health Check Endpoint
 ---------------------